 - weight loss

-In rare cases of PA, patients may display neurological symptoms including:
+In rare cases of pernicious anemia, you may have neurological

-- spasticity (stiffness and tightness in the muscles)
+- spasticity, which is stiffness and tightness in

 - progressive lesions of the spinal cord